Bret Hanover

 Bret Hanover (May 19, 1962 – November 21, 1992) was an outstanding American Standardbred racehorse.
-He was one of only nine pacers to win harness racing's Triple Crown of Harness Racing for Pacers and won 62 of 68 starts.
+He was one of only ten pacers to win harness racing's Triple Crown of Harness Racing for Pacers and won 62 of 68 starts.
 He was the first horse to be voted United States Harness Horse of the Year three times and remains the only pacer to have received that honor.

 Breeding

 He was foaled at Hanover Shoe Farms in Hanover, Pennsylvania, on May 19, 1962.
 Bret Hanover was by the leading sire Adios and out of Brenna Hanover by Tar Heel, a Little Brown Jug winner and a leading sire.
 At the yearling sales of 1963 Bret Hanover sold for $50,000 the highest priced yearling that year.

 1964 season

 Trained and driven by Frank Ervin in his 1964 debut season in racing, Bret won all 24 of his starts, including the Fox Stake, Battle of Saratoga, Goshen Cup, Review-Little Pat Stake, American National, McMahon Memorial, Roosevelt Futurity, Ohio Standardbred Futurity, Meadow Lands Farm Stake, Star Pointer Stake and Lawrence Sheppard Pace.
 He earned $173,298 and was named USTA Horse of the Year, the first two-year-old ever to have been given that honour.